canalplus/rx-player/doc/api/Track_Selection/getVideoTrack.md

     - `hdrInfo` (`Object|undefined`) Information about the hdr characteristics of the track.
       (see [HDR support documentation](../Miscellaneous/hdr.md#hdrinfo))

+    - `isCodecSupported` (`Boolean|undefined`): If `true` the codec(s) of that
+      Representation is supported by the current platform.

+      Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.

+      `undefined` (or not set) if support of that Representation is unknown or if does not make sense here.

+    - `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (in the eventuality it had DRM-related protection).

+      Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.

   - `signInterpreted` (`Boolean|undefined`): If set to `true`, this track is known to contain an interpretation in sign language.